jpcarrascal/MIDI-pedalboard-controller/README.md

 ![Controller image](https://raw.githubusercontent.com/jpcarrascal/MIDI-pedalboard-controller/main/MIDI-pedalboard-controller.png)

-MIDI pedalboard controller, for Zoia and others.
-Features three footswitches and 4 knobs.
+Pedalboard controller, for Zoia and other MIDI-controlled devices.
+Features 3 footswitches and 4 knobs.
 It has two modes:
-- MIDI CC mode (default).
+- Control mode (default).
+In this mode, footswitches send MIDI CC mesages.
+Currently they are fixed to CC numbers 0, 1, 2.
-- MIDI PC mode, activated by pushing the center footswitch for 1.5 seconds.
+- Program mode, activated by pushing the center footswitch for 1.5 seconds.
+In this mode, the left and right footswitches send MIDI PC (Program Change) messages.
 Pushing the center footswitch again reverts back to CC mode.

+The MIDI output port is a 1/8" TRS jack (sometimes referred as "TRS-A"), conforming to the MIDI standard described here: https://www.midi.org/specifications/midi-transports-specifications/specification-for-use-of-trs-connectors-with-midi-devices-2

 ### Dependencies
 - r89m Buttons: https://github.com/r89m/Button